raj-batth/VueProject/README.md

 # Stock App

 > A simple application where you could sell and buy stocks and save them, and load them back from stored DB
+> - **Application Description:**
+> > Home page displays Available funds.\
+> > "Portfolio" link displays all the stocks that have been bought and are available to Sell.\
+> > "Stocks" link displays everything available for Buying.\
+> > "Save" updates the record into the firebase.\
+> > "Load" Loads the application with the current values stored in the firebase.

 ## Database
-> For back-end, I have used google Firebase which store stocks with their price and value.
+> For back-end, I have used google firebase which store stocks with their price and value.

 - **Note:**
-> Only one record can be stored in the Firebase database for this application.
+> Only one record can be stored in the firebase database for this application.
 A second attempt to save will replace the existing record.

 ## Tasks
 - **Methods:**